-Purpose Re-starting SpartaDOS X.
+Re-starting SpartaDOS X.

-Syntax none
+none

-Туре External - on device CAR:

-Remarks Executing the command COLD /N in the Command Processor, or causing a cold system restart while in BASIC or most application programs, deactivates the SpartaDOS X cartridge completely.
+Executing the command COLD /N in the Command Processor, or causing a cold system restart while in BASIC or most application programs, deactivates the SpartaDOS X cartridge completely.
 The reactivation is usually not possible without switching the power off and back on - and this in turn, for example, invalidates ramdisks.

 This problem can be solved using the INIDOS.SYS program.
-Copy it onto a disk, where the computer can be booted from, and then type in the command POOT INIDOS SYS.
-When the Sport DOS X is about to be reactivated after
+Copy it onto a disk, where the computer can be booted from, and then type in the command BOOT INIDOS.SYS.

-DOS.SYS program.
-Copy it onto a om, and then type in the command BOOT INIDOS.SYS.
 When the SpartaDOS X is about to be reactivated after COLD /N, you only need to insert this disk in the boot drive and then reboot the system (without switching the power off).